OpenFeign/feign/feign-jaxrs/README.md

 #### `@PathParam`
 Links the value of the corresponding parameter to a template variable declared in the path.
 #### `@QueryParam`
 Links the value of the corresponding parameter to a query parameter.
+When invoked, null will skip the query param.
 #### `@HeaderParam`
 Links the value of the corresponding parameter to a header.
 #### `@FormParam`